Montgomery County Little League (MCLL)

 - Runner must touch all bases.
 This is the perfect time to teach the runner the proper way to touch the base that they missed.

-- Play is stopped either by a play at any base, unless the defensive team attempts to make multiple outs in which case, play will continue until the defense calls for a time out in accordance with the next paragraphs.
+- Play is stopped by a play at any base, unless the defensive team attempts to make multiple outs in which case, play will continue until the defense calls for a “time out” in accordance with the next paragraph (Local Rule 5.15).

-- Play is also stopped when an infielder has possession (control) of the ball, and while inside of the base path, raises the ball in the air with a fully extended arm.
+- Play is also stopped when an infielder has possession (control) of the ball, and while on the infield dirt raises the ball in the air with a fully extended arm.
 If the fielder raises the ball before the runner reaches 1st base, the runner will be awarded first base.

 - If a runner has advanced 2/3 of the way (runner A) to the next base then they will be awarded that base.
-Exception: If another runner (runner B) is in front of the runner A and that runner (B) had not advanced 2/3 of the way and is required to return to the previous base then the runner A must return to the previous base.
+Exception: If another runner (runner B) is in front of the runner A and runner B had not advanced 2/3 of the way and is required to return to the previous base then runner A must return to the previous base.